Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 In these cases, a transport adapter can be used for the subset of endpoints that use a different transport.
 This allows management of the whole system from a single instance of ServicePulse.

-The following code shows the configuration of the Transport Adapter in a mixed transport scenario:
+The following code shows the configuration of a transport adapter in a mixed transport scenario:

 snippet: MixedTransports